Chithra1996/GTProject2/README.md

 https://www.kaggle.com/mylesoneill/world-university-rankings
 Manually create csv with coordinates for top 15-25 universities

+Details: A config.js file ,with the API key for the world map, located in the static folder was Gitignore.

 Questions:
 Which country has the highest number of ranked universities?
 How have the university rankings changed between 2012 and 2015?